synchronoss/nio-multipart/README.md

 The NIO Multipart project contains a lightweight, generic java library to process multipart requests and responses in a non blocking way and with a configurable, but constant, memory footprint.
 It integrates gracefully with the Servlet 3.1 NIO features but it can be easily used in a blocking IO fashion.
 The library is intentionally decoupled from the java servlet APIs and it's based on InputStreams and OutputStreams instead.
-This makes the library generic and usable for processing not only Http Requests, but also Http responses and potentially other transport protocols.
+This makes the library generic and usable for processing not only Http requests, but also Http responses and potentially other transport protocols.
-It is also a good solution for Android given it's reduced dependencies tree.
+It is also a good solution for Android given its reduced dependencies tree.

 Requires JDK 1.7 or higher.